wenbozhang/wenbozhang.github.io/docs/paper.markdown

 Please also refer to my [Google Scholar][gs] profile.

 # Selected Papers
+- [The Principle of Staking: Formal Verification of Staking Smart Contract][SETTA24]<br>
+  Zhongyun Zhang, Kundu Chen, Weiqi Guo and Wenbo Zhang.<br>
+  In *Proceedings of the 47th International Symposium on Dependable Software Engineering: Theories, Tools, and Applications* (**SETTA**), 161-179, 2024.
+- [Speech preprocessing and enhancement based on joint time domain and time-frequency domain analysis][JASA24]<br>
+   Wenbo Zhang, Xuefeng Xie,  Yanling Du and Dongmei Huang.<br>
+   <b>The Journal of the Acoustical Society of America</b>, 155(6): 2580-2588, 2024.
 - [On Decidability of the Bisimilarity on Higher-order Processes with Parameterization][EXPRESS21]<br>
    Xian Xu and Wenbo Zhang.<br>
   In *Proceedings of Combined 28th International Workshop on Expressiveness in Concurrency and 18th Workshop on Structural Operational Semantics* (**EXPRESS/SOS**), EPTCS 339: 76-92, 2021.